-In order to comply with historic preservation requirements, all buildings (including individual homes) to be updated with an EmPOWER Clean Energy Communities low-to-moderate income grant must first be reviewed to ensure that the proposed grant project will not have any "adverse effects" on a historic property.
+In order to comply with historic preservation requirements, all buildings (including individual homes) to be updated with a Program grant must first be reviewed to ensure that the proposed grant project will not have any "adverse effects" on a historic property.
 MEA must have documentation from the Maryland Historical Trust, or other qualified historian or historic organization, showing that the proposed project will not adversely affect historic properties in order to fund a project.